WyInck/LootWhisper/README.md

 # LootWhisper

-its a addon of wow - world of warcraft , about the loot msg.
+addon of wow - world of warcraft , about the loot msg.

--- 2018.08.29 build r8.0 release
+-- 2018.08.29 build

+r8.0 release